menu

 Demographics

-The education level of Mount Gretna ranks among the highest in the nation.
-Of the 25-and-older adult population in Mount Gretna, 49.67% have at least a bachelor's degree.
-The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.
+Mount Gretna is one of the most well-educated cities in the nation.
+49.15% of adults in Mount Gretna have at least a bachelor's degree.
+Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.

 The people who call Mount Gretna home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mount Gretna residents report their race to be White.
-Important ancestries of people in Mount Gretna include German, Irish, English, Swiss, and Polish.
+Important ancestries of people in Mount Gretna include German, Irish, English, French, and Swiss.

 The most common language spoken in Mount Gretna is English.
-Other important languages spoken here include Italian and Polish.
+Other important languages spoken here include Italian and French.

 Notable & Unique Neighborhood Characteristics